Back to California

 • Prohibits giving this preference to contractors who do not comply with the required equity metrics.

-• Prevents using the preference to meet any minimum requirements for participation goals.
+• Does not allow the preference to be used to meet any minimum requirements for participation goals.

-• Directs the Department of General Services to create rules and regulations to enforce these new bidding preferences.
+• Requires the Department of General Services to create rules and regulations to implement these changes.

 Who It Names or Affects